umutcanceyhan7/umutcanceyhan7/README.md

  <summary>About Me</summary>

 #### I am 21 and I'm currently working on my Personal Growth.
 #### Trying to increase my communication and leadership skills.
-Also experiencing in **project management** field too.
+Also, I am learning new things in the project management field too.
 I am trying to experience as much as field possible to understand what I like to do most.
 I am still looking for a field, I could not choose a field yet.
-Right now **Back-end Web and Mobile Development** is in my scope trying to explore new things in this field.
-I want to work with Solidity soon to step in blockchain field too!
+Right now Back-end Web and Mobile Development are in my scope trying to explore new things in this field.
+I want to work with Solidity soon to step into the blockchain field too!
 If you need an active learner please contact me :smile:
 </details>
 <details>
  <summary>Software Background</summary>